Maine Library Association

 Register

-Tuesday Keynote Speaker: Julia Bouwsma
+Tuesday Keynote Speaker: TBA!

-LODGING: Sunday River is offering a group rate on hotel rooms for any night, Sunday thru Tuesday.
+Sunday River is offering a group rate on hotel rooms for any night, Sunday thru Tuesday.
 Here is a link to access the group rate, which will also be included in your confirmation email.

 SaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSave